A Guide to Team Building Activities in San Diego

 - Enjoyability.
 Let’s face it: classic team building events, like a trust fall or a corporate retreat, can only be so much fun and may not be the best for employee engagement.
 Think outside of the box when planning a team building event in San Diego!
 Just because the activity isn’t specifically labeled as “team building” doesn’t mean it’s not a good choice.
 Consider the kinds of things you like to do in your free time and whether they’d be an appropriate choice for your team.

 Team building benefits businesses in countless ways, including:

 - Builds community.
 Team building activities offer the opportunity for employees to socialize with coworkers who they don’t collaborate closely with in the office.
-This builds a stronger sense of community, which improves morale and decreases turnover.
+This builds a stronger sense of community, which improves morale and boosts employee retention.

 - Promotes time management.
-Many team building activities, such as an escape room, challenge participants to complete a task in a certain amount of time.
+Many team building activities, including virtual team building activities, challenge participants to complete a task in a certain amount of time.
 These types of activities build time management and prioritization skills, which reflect back at the office.